n8sOrganization/kubeadm-crio-ubu2404/README.md

 With a single node, you will end up with something like this:
 ![image](https://user-images.githubusercontent.com/45366367/216838964-10ad77e5-fc9e-4bd8-8e77-4ffc93c8958c.png)

-## Configure Linux for Kubeadm and CRI-O
+## Configure Ubuntu for Kubeadm and CRI-O

 **1. Update base ubuntu install**
 ```bash